IGM-202-2225/project-1-meaton96/README.md

 Player shooting delay: there is a time delay between allowing the player to shoot, starting at .2 seconds, this is done with a simple timer float by increasing it by Time.deltaTime

 Enemy types:
-currently 5 simple enemy types, each type has increasing amount of health and rate of fire (NYI) bosses (NYI)
+currently 5 simple enemy types, each type has increasing amount of health, damage, and bullet amounts

 ## Sources